dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

   series of possibilities and it's shape is similar to that of high-dimensional convergent knots)

+#### Multiplicity of Karmic Consequences

+- everything is all one. all events and karmic course of action. everything is one. so, its' impossible to know the course of events that lead to specific consequences and impossible to know the consequences from a single event, no matter how simple that event may seem.
+  - and so no event is as simple as it seems within the small time window or contextual window that it's viewed within. this is what liberals fundamentally do not understand.
+  - they see a problem and they are marginally intelligent: enough to think they know the answer is the opposite of the problem. they are so predictable
+  - whereas usually, the root cause of the problem has very little to do with the myriad of problems that are created. so if you attack all those problems one by one, you create myriad consequences. if you instead attack the problem at its ROOT and pull that weed out, it never even grows back
+    - magically, all the rest of those problems STOP, because the actor who keeps setting them in motion because they INTEND to create war, desire, famine, etc for PROFIT no longer exists.
+  - also the "cliffs notes version" metaphor is a perfect way of summing that up. we tell the story we want to tell and teach what we want to teach, without regard for its truth or its omissions
+  - then later people have a lot of questions or an overeagerness to placate any dissent to the official story

 - TODO: add <span id="fdsa-note"></span> to create a bootstrap label in <p> tags that can fold/unfold a quote/note below